Bilateral Distribution Compression: Reducing Both Data Size and Dimensionality: Bilateral Distribution Compression

-\begin{remark} The kernel $h$ is commonly referred to as the pull-back of $k$ through $\phi$ \citep{Paulsen2016PullBack}.
-Note that if $k$ is characteristic, then $h$ is clearly characteristic modulo the equivalence relation $\mathbb{P}_Z \sim \mathbb{Q}_Z \iff \mathbb{P}_{\phi(Z)} = \mathbb{Q}_{\phi(Z)}$, that is, it distinguishes latent distributions up to those that decode to the same ambient distribution. \end{remark}

-Theorem \ref{DMMDTheorem} provides an ideal-case guarantee: if both RMMD and EMMD are reduced to zero, then DMMD is also exactly zero.
-Theorem \ref{DMMDBoundTheorem} instead bounds DMMD by the sum of RMMD and EMMD.
-In practice, Theorem \ref{DMMDTheorem} is sufficient to justify the two-stage procedure, while Theorem \ref{DMMDBoundTheorem} offers an explicit bound on DMMD if required, at the cost of prescribing the latent-space kernel.
+\end{theorem} \begin{remark} The kernel $h$ is commonly referred to as the \textit{pull-back} of $k$ through $\phi$ \citep{Paulsen2016PullBack}.
+Note that if $k$ is characteristic, then $h$ is clearly characteristic modulo the equivalence relation $\mathbb{P}_Z \sim \mathbb{Q}_Z \iff \mathbb{P}_{\phi(Z)} = \mathbb{Q}_{\phi(Z)}$, that is, it distinguishes latent distributions up to those that decode to the same ambient distribution. \end{remark} Theorem \ref{DMMDTheorem} justifies the two-stage procedure, if both RMMD and EMMD are optimised to zero, then DMMD is also zero.
+Theorem \ref{DMMDBoundTheorem} offers an explicit bound on DMMD if required, at the cost of prescribing the latent-space kernel.